Beatrice Deer

-Beatrice Deer (born 1985) is a Canadian Inuk singer born in Quaqtaq, Nunavik, Quebec in 1985.
+Beatrice Deer (born 1985) is a Canadian Inuk-Mohawk singer and actress from Quaqtaq, Nunavik, Quebec.
 She released her debut album, Just Bea, in 2005, and won a Canadian Aboriginal Music Award for Best Inuit/Cultural Album.
 In 2010, she released her self-titled album, Beatrice Deer, and later that same year, she released a Christmas album, An Arctic Christmas.

 Biography

-Deer is of Inuk descent and was born in Quaqtaq.
+Deer was born in Quaqtaq, to an Inuk mother and a Mohawk father from Kahnawake.
 She is the cousin of Jaaji of the band Twin Flames.

 Beatrice Deer performs throughout the north with her band.